-The following tables set out aggregate quantitative information on compensation of Code Staff who are employed by, or are seconded to, the following Morgan Stanley entities that were subject to the compensation Code in 2018:
+The following table sets out aggregate quantitative information on compensation of Code Staff who are employed by, or are seconded to, any entities of the MSI Group that were subject to the compensation Code in 2019, including, but not limited to:

 - Morgan Stanley & Co.
 International plc

-- Morgan Stanley International Incorporated

 - Morgan Stanley Bank International Limited

 - Morgan Stanley Investment Management Limited

+- Morgan Stanley Europe SE Holding Group

-- Morgan Stanley UK Limited
+- Morgan Stanley France S.A.

-- OOO Morgan Stanley Bank
+- 000 Morgan Stanley Bank

+- Morgan Stanley Investment Management (Ireland) Limited1